Skip to main content (M for menu)

 Respecting participant rights, dignity, privacy, and supporting informed decision-making.
 Includes complaint handling and feedback processes.

-2. Provider Governance
+2. Governance and Operational Management

 Organisational governance, risk management, quality management systems, and information management requirements.